-B. The Vice-Commanders shall assume and discharge the duties of the office of Commander in the absence or disability of, or when called upon by the Post Commander.
-The Senior Vice-Commander will be responsible for membership.
-The Junior Vice-Commander will be in charge of the Post entertainment and public functions.
+B. The Vice-Commander shall assume and discharge the duties of the office of Commander in the absence or disability of, or when called upon by the Post Commander.

-C. The Adjutant shall have charge of and keep a full and complete record of all the Post general membership meetings, Post Executive Committee meetings, keep such records as the National and Department Organizations may require, render reports of membership annually or when called upon at a meeting, and under direction of the Commander, handle all correspondence of the Post.
-He/she shall furnish such surety bond in such sum as shall be fixed by the Post Executive Committee.
+C. The Adjutant shall be in charge of membership and shall have charge of and keep a full and complete record of all the Post general membership meetings, Post Executive Committee meetings, keep such records as the National and Department Organizations may require, render reports of membership annually or when called upon at a meeting, and under direction of the Commander, handle all correspondence of the Post.

-D. The Finance Officer of the Post shall have charge of all Post funds.
-He/She shall report once a month to the Executive Committee the condition of the finances of tile Post.
-At the Post's expense and request he/she shall furnish a security bond in such sum as shall be fixed by the Post Executive Committee.
+D. The Finance Officer shall have charge of all Post funds and shall report once a month to the Executive Committee the condition of the finances of the Post.

+E. The Service Officer is responsible for bringing awareness to all veterans and their dependents the rights and benefits granted them by law.
+The Service Officer shall access and utilize the expert services available through The American Legion, state and federal government agencies, and local community agencies.
+The Service Officer will be responsible for holding regular office hours at the Post and coordinating with other local Service Officers and veteran centers.
+He/She shall also be responsible for raising and lowering the American flag in front of the Post to render honors as appropriate.

-E. The Post Historian shall be charged with the records of the Poll and shall keep a written record of Post activities.
+F. The Historian shall have charge of the records of the Post and shall keep a written record of Post activities.

-G. The Chaplain shall the spiritual welfare of the Post and will offer divine but non-sectarian service in the event of dedications, funerals, public functions, etc. and shall adhere to such ceremonial rituals as are recommended by the National and Departmental Headquarters from time to time.
+G. The Chaplain shall have charge of the spiritual welfare of the Post Members and will offer divine but non-sectarian service in the event of dedications, funerals, public functions, etc., and shall adhere to such ceremonial rituals as are recommended by the National and Departmental Headquarters from time to time.
+The Chaplain shall be responsible for visiting or calling hospitalized Post members.

 H. The Sergeant-at-Arms shall be the custodian of Post ceremonial property.
 He/She shall preserve order at all meetings and shall perform such other duties as may be from time to time assigned to him/her by the Post Executive Committee.

-SECTION 3 – Every member of this Post in good standing shall be eligible to hold any office in this Post but shall not be elected to hold more than one office at the same time.
+SECTION 3 – With the exception of those described in Article II, Section 3 of this document, every Legionnaire member of this Post in good standing shall be eligible to hold any office in this Post, but shall not be elected to hold more than one office at the same time.

-SECTION 4 – All elected officers shall be elected at the annual election.
-At least one nomination for such elective office shall be made by a Nominating Committee consisting of five members and appointed by the Commander at the March meeting.
-Nominating Committee will report its recommendations at the April meeting.
-At the time of the report of the Nominating Committee members shall have an opportunity to make nominations from the floor and such nominations shall be held open to include the election meeting.
+SECTION 4 – All officers shall be elected at an annual election held at the May meeting.
+The Commander shall appoint at the March meeting a Nominating Committee consisting of three members.
+At least one nomination for each elected office shall be made by the Nominating Committee and reported to the Post at the general meeting in April.
+At the April meeting, members shall have an opportunity to make nominations from the floor, and such nominations shall be held open until the annual election in May.

-SECTION 5 – The annual election shall be held at the May meeting.
-Recognition of new officers shall be accomplished at the May meeting immediately after the election.
-Such newly recognized officers will take office on July 1st of that current year, and will serve for a term of one year except as noted in ARTICLE VII MISSCELLANCOUS, SECTION 13
+SECTION 5 – Recognition of new officers shall be accomplished at the May meeting, immediately after the election.
+Such newly recognized officers will take office on July 1st of that current year, and will serve for a term of one year.

-ELIGIBILITY TO RE-ELECTION, the Commander may serve two consecutive years, or until the next regular election and until their successors are duly elected and installed.
-All other officers may serve without term limits.
+SECTION 6 - All officers may serve without term limits.

+SECTION 7 – VACANCIES:

+A. A vacancy in the office of Commander shall be filled by the advancement of the

+Vice-Commander.

+B. All other vacancies shall be filled by nominations from the Executive Committee, or by nominations from the floor, and elected by the Post.
+A person so elected shall hold office until the next regular election.

 ARTICLE V